nafasebra/awesome-webdesign-tools/README.md

 - [Short code](https://shortcode.dev/) - A collection of useful snippets and code examples.
 Elements, attributes and selectors.

----

-- [HTTP Cat](https://http.cat/) - An API for the awesome HTTP Cats!
-Use it in your website to show funny error messages.
-- [HTTP Dog](https://http.dog/) - A free HTTP status code API with lots and lots of awesome dogs!
-Use it to show useful error messages in your website for HTTP response status codes.
+## Good for you
 - [GetTerms](https://getterms.io/) - Make privacy and policy content for your website
 - [prioritize your tasks](https://prioritize.songthamtung.com/) - Built by a PM for PMs.
 Use this tool to create, visualize, and prioritize tasks on a drag and drop interface with different priority boards.
 - [Pomofocus](https://pomofocus.io/) - A simple Pomodoro Timer app that works on a desktop & mobile browser.
 Pomofucus will help you manage your time and let you focus on any tasks such as study, writing, or coding.
 - [Music for programming :)](https://musicforprogramming.net/latest/) - Musics for you :) enjoy
+- [HTTP Cat](https://http.cat/) - An API for the awesome HTTP Cats!
+Use it in your website to show funny error messages.
+- [HTTP Dog](https://http.dog/) - A free HTTP status code API with lots and lots of awesome dogs!
+Use it to show useful error messages in your website for HTTP response status codes.

+---

 - [Free CSS](https://www.free-css.com/) - Free CSS has 3552 free website templates

-- [Am i responsive](https://ui.dev/amiresponsive) - Show off how responsive design looks across different browsers easily with this 4 in 1 viewport tool
-- [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
-Identify content management systems (CMS), frameworks, analytics tools, and more.

-- [What runs](https://www.whatruns.com/) - Explore the world of website technologies with WhatRuns.com.
-Identify content management systems (CMS), frameworks, analytics tools, and more.

-- [Imgur](https://imgur.com/) - Discover the magic of the internet at Imgur, a community powered entertainment destination.
-Lift your spirits with funny jokes, trending memes, entertaining gifs, inspiring stories, viral videos, and so much more.

-- [SVG Artista](https://svgartista.net/) - SVG Artista is a free tool that helps you easily create amazing SVG drawing animations by animating stroke and fill properties of your SVG graphics.

-- [Shape so](https://shape.so/) - 36000+ Icons & Illustrations to SVG, Lottie, React.
-Shape lets you customize the style, colors and border of static & animated icons and illustrations.
-You can export to React, SVG and Lottie code.

-- [Shape so](https://shape.so/) - 36000+ Icons & Illustrations to SVG, Lottie, React.
-Shape lets you customize the style, colors and border of static & animated icons and illustrations.
-You can export to React, SVG and Lottie code.

 - [Really good emails](https://reallygoodemails.com/) - With over 12,000 curated emails and counting, discover the best examples to help build your next campaign.
 Get inspiration and join millions of marketers.

-- [Clean mock](https://cleanmock.com/) - Mockup your website and design simply and beautifully.

 - [Color slurp](https://colorslurp.com/) - Pick, edit, and copy colors with the best color picker for Mac and iOS!

 - [Get station](https://getstation.com/) - Station unifies all your work tools in one neat and productive interface.

-- [Stick PNG](https://stickpng.com/) - StickPNG is a vibrant community of creative people sharing transparent PNG images which you can download for free and use in your personal non-commercial or educational projects.
-- [Free PNG IMG](https://freepngimg.com/) - Download free PNG images, pictures and cliparts with transparent background in best resolution and  high quality(HQ) and icons.
-Available for Mobile, Dual Monitors, HD, Fullscreen and Widescreen.
-- [PNG Tree](https://pngtree.com/) - Pngtree provides free download of png, png images, backgrounds and vector.
-Millions of high quality free png images, PSD, AI and EPS Files are available.
-- [Fav PNG](https://favpng.com/) - Free Transparent PNG Images.
-Our database contains more than 16 million free transparent PNG files.

 - [Seona Ai](https://seona.usestyle.ai/new) - Streamline your SEO efforts with Seona!
 Our AI-powered assistant provides automatic weekly optimizations, ensuring your small business ranks higher on search engines.
 Start your journey towards more visibility and growth today with Seona.

-## sketchs
-- [UI Store design](https://www.uistore.design/) - 656 Free Handpicked UI Kits for your real life projects
-- [Sketch app sources](https://www.sketchappsources.com/) - Thousands of UI/UX resources from great and resourceful designers around the world.
-- [UI8](https://ui8.net/) - 8,667 curated design resources to speed up your creative workflow.
-- [XD Guru](https://www.xdguru.com/) - Adobe XD Resources, UI kits & Templates
-- [Sketch repo](https://sketchrepo.com/) - Sketch templates and Sketch resources for your next design project.
-Free, high quality icons, mockups, and UI kits for Sketch App.
-- [Free design resources](https://freedesignresources.net/) - Daily Freebies for Creatives

-## icons

 ## icons